 accept only one value ("all"

-.
-When omitted, the latter only contains a transaction id.
+will only contains a transaction id.

 Some important notes to keep in mind regarding the management of the mempool: